Stevinson/tech-book/book/python/python.md

 1. Add an argument with a long name, flag and a help message.
 1. `required` argument flag
 1. `default` argument

+## Testing

+To get code coverage use the following: `--cov=section_pipeline --cov-report term-missing`